INTRODUCTION

 We have a robust recruitment process which is supported by our Recruitment, Selection and Referencing Policy whose provisions reinforce our commitment to the prevention of slavery and human trafficking.

 All prospective colleagues continue to undergo an array of pre-employment checks including verifying their identity, right to work in the UK, financial background checks, and their professional qualifications where applicable.
-We have controls in place to highlight scenarios that could be considered potential warning signs of modern slavery to enable welfare checks to be conducted e.g. multiple colleagues living at the same address, colleagues with the same bank information
+A regular audit is undertaken to ensure that current employees continue to have a right to work in the UK.
+We have controls in place to highlight scenarios that could be considered potential warning signs of modern slavery to enable welfare checks to be conducted e.g. multiple colleagues living at the same address, colleagues with the same bank information.

 Recruitment

 For the period of reporting, we have operated a hybrid approach to onboarding new colleagues with assessments/interviews taking place both onsite and remotely.
-We remain alive to the risks of recruiting new colleagues remotely.
-However, recent recruitment has reverted back to interviews being conducted on site, wherever possible.
+We remain alive to the risks of recruiting new colleagues remotely and where possible onsite interviews are the preferred method.

 Where recruitment agencies are used to source new colleagues, they are trusted organisations with which we have an established relationship.
 They must comply with their obligations using all due skill, care and diligence in accordance with good industry practice and they must have a policy recognising, respecting and protecting the human rights of their employees and candidates.
 Prospective colleagues recruited via recruitment agencies are required to complete a detailed pre-screening questionnaire which is designed to highlight any potential issues that might require further investigation.